Recommended by the Legal 500 as a leading barrister:

 BBC News Website

-R v Hussain: Secured the only not guilty verdict in a £5.5 million Class A drug importation case at Chelmsford Crown Court.
+R v H: Nick’s client was the only one to be acquitted in this £5.5 million Class A drug importation case at Chelmsford Crown Court.

-R v Pomeroy at Manchester Crown Court: A serious and sophisticated fraud with a potential loss of £20million in which Nick Barraclough represented the main defendant.
-The defendant wished to plead guilty and Nick Barraclough conducted the plea, sentence, and confiscation proceedings.
+R v P: A serious and sophisticated fraud with a potential loss of £20million in which Nick represented the main defendant.
+P wished to plead guilty and Nick conducted the plea, sentence, and confiscation proceedings.

 Oldham Men Jailed for 3M Elaborate Fraud, Greater Manchester News

-R v GM: Nick Barraclough prosecuted the Luton serial rapist who was sentenced to 23 years’ imprisonment:
+R v GM: Prosecuted the Luton serial rapist who was sentenced to 23 years’ imprisonment: